 The Doppler frequency is estimated from the SLC data by fitting (least square minimisation) the antenna model to the observed azimuth spectra taking into account effects from additive noise and side-band effects.
 The Doppler frequency is the total estimated Doppler frequency offset without any geometric or mis-pointing corrections.
 The corresponding radial velocity is retrieved from the Doppler frequency after correcting the estimated total Doppler frequency for antenna mis-pointing as function of elevation angle and compensating for the attitude/orbit Doppler signal error.
 As for the OSW and OWI components, the RVL component also contains information on the block size used for estimation.
-The spatial coverage of the RVL product is equal to the spatial coverage of the corresponding Level-1 WV SLC or sub-images extracted from the Level-1 SM/IW/EW SLC products, limited to ocean areas.
+The spatial coverage of the RVL product is equal to the spatial coverage of the corresponding Level-1 WV SLC or sub-images extracted from the Level-1 SM/IW/EW SLC products.

 The figure below shows the flowchart of the RVL processing